rackerlabs/rackspace-how-to/content/cloud-servers/checking-listening-ports-with-netstat.md

 If you make any changes because the incorrect service is listening, run the `netstat` command again.
 If `netstat` doesn't show the program listening on the correct port, you need to address its configuration before you go any further.

-If you make changes at this point, be sure to test your setup; you might have resolved your issue.
+If you make changes at this point, be sure to test your setup to verify that you have resolved your issue.

 If using the `netstat` did not resolve your port issues, continue to test connections to the service by using [the netcat command.](/how-to/testing-network-services-with-netcat)